-Recognizing and Sharing of Best Practices - Regularly administered national surveys and digital government achievement and awards programs provide a continuous and comprehensive mechanism for identifying and sharing state and local government information technology benchmarks and activities worthy of emulation.
+Recognizing and Sharing of Best Practices - Regularly administered national surveys and government experience awards programs provide a continuous and comprehensive mechanism for identifying and sharing state and local government information technology benchmarks and activities worthy of emulation.

-Thought Leadership and Research - Working in collaboration with government and industry partners, the Center regularly produces white papers, special reports and advisory documents that help to establish a context and framework for the application of technology in support of public service.
+Thought Leadership and Research - Working in collaboration with government and industry partners, the Center regularly produces white papers, special reports, guides and advisory documents that help to establish a context and framework for the application of technology in support of public service.

 The Center for Digital Government is non-partisan and non-ideological.
 Our work is shaped and strengthened by certain principles.
 We believe:

-In the 15 years since its inception, the Center has continued to encourage the application of information technology to state and local government processes and service delivery.
-The proliferation of technology, its integration into the day to day lives and activities of the public, and development of capabilities almost unimaginable 15 years ago, have resulted in both great opportunity and high expectations for the future.
+In the years since its inception, the Center has continued to encourage the application of information technology to state and local government processes and service delivery.
+The proliferation of technology, its integration into the day-to-day lives and activities of the public, and development of capabilities almost unimaginable several years ago have resulted in both great opportunity and high expectations for the future.

 The Center remains dedicated to working with government and industry to encourage and support adoption of proven strategies and approaches to meeting the needs of today while keeping an eye on the horizon in order to identify, define and help plan for the opportunities of tomorrow.